ASE-FS21-TrialNError/TrialNError-Client/README.md

 ## Authors and acknowledgment

 We thank the ASE team FS21 for all the support and advice during this course.
+We also acknowlege the Sopra team FS21 as we used the client template.

 ### Authors